 You know what I mean, you can’t break into a funeral and announce your wedding right?
 Everything has an appropriate time, if your timing is good then you get it right.
 Be specific and relevant.
-Of what I understood if you know what to speak with whom, how and when then you can master communication skills.
+From what I understood if you know what to speak with whom, how, and when then you can master communication skills.

 15. Practice and master communication skills.

 Practice does make a man better if not perfect.
-Strive for perfection, keep practicing.
+Strive for perfection, and keep practicing.

 1. Mirror practice:

 This one is very effective if you’re practicing for a public speech.
-Look into your eyes, be very expressive using facial expressions, variation in tone and body gestures to put life into the message you want to deliver.
+Look into your eyes, and be very expressive using facial expressions, variation in tone, and body gestures to put life into the message you want to deliver.

 2. Record yourself and listen

-Make a point that you are watching it with mere intention of finding flaws in it.
-And just to not lose the balance also reward yourself with a smile when you see your past self performing good.
+Make a point that you are watching it with the mere intention of finding flaws in it.
+And just to not lose the balance also reward yourself with a smile when you see your past self performing well.
 Get your own feedback.

 3. Talk to yourself

-This may sound crazy, but don’t you skip this one.
-May it not be aloud, but talk to yourself, having a conversation with yourself is a drill you can do without having any threat and confidence issues.
+This may sound crazy, but don’t skip this one.
+Even if it isn’t loud, talk to yourself, having a conversation with yourself is a drill you can do without having any threats or confidence issues.

 4. Put yourself in a situation where you’ll have to speak

-Nothing like experience, go out find a situation put yourself in it and improve your communication skills.
+Nothing like experience, going out finding a situation putting yourself in it, and improving your communication skills.

-To communicate you need a resource of vocabulary, more rich it is more effective your communication will be and more credible your personality will look like.
-How to get that flow of vocabulary and good sounding sentences?
+To communicate you need a resource of vocabulary, the richer it is more effective your communication will be and the more credible your personality will look.
+How to get that flow of vocabulary and good-sounding sentences?
 Read, read and read.
-Also try new words when you get the opportunity.
+Also, try new words when you get the opportunity.
 You communicate what you know.
-More you read the more you learn and the more you know, more can you convey master communication skills.
+The more you read the more you learn and the more you know, the more can you convey master communication skills.